w3f/polkadot-wiki/docs/learn/learn-staking.md

 session and utility pallets.
 This makes the stash account even more isolated than using a controller account since now one can bond / unbond / bond more funds using the staking proxy account.
-However, it is important to remember that actions on proxy accounts are limited, and in the case of staking proxy accounts calls from the balance pallet cannot be signed.
+However, it is important to remember that actions on proxy accounts are limited, and in the case of staking proxy accounts, calls from the balance pallet cannot be signed.
 This means that it is not possible to send funds from a staking proxy.
 To do that one needs to remove that account as a staking proxy.

 ## Staking system overview

 Any potential validators can indicate their intention to be a validator candidate.
-Their candidacies are made public to all nominators, and a nominator in turn submits a list of up to
+Their candidacies are made public to all nominators, and a nominator, in turn, submits a list of up to
 {{ polkadot: <RPC network="polkadot" path="consts.staking.maxNominations" defaultValue={16}/> :polkadot }}
 {{ kusama: <RPC network="kusama" path="consts.staking.maxNominations" defaultValue={24}/> :kusama }}
 candidates that it supports.
 In the next era, a certain number of validators having the most